hashicorp/terraform/website/source/docs/providers/opsgenie/index.html.markdown

 # OpsGenie Provider

-The OpenStack provider is used to interact with the many resources supported by OpsGenie.
+The OpsGenie provider is used to interact with the many resources supported by OpsGenie.
 The provider needs to be configured with the proper credentials before it can be used.